The opening of the ancient tomb of Newgrange in County Meath, Ireland, perfectly aligns with the rising sun every winter solstice.

 Newgrange is a remarkable example of a so-called “passage tomb.”
 Characteristic of the Neolithic Period, passage tombs in Ireland are often hemispherical and usually atop a hill.
 The name comes from the long, covered passageways leading from a small entryway into the heart of the burial.
 Most passage tombs are in northern Europe — Ireland, Britain, Scandinavia, northern Germany, the Netherlands — and are also found around the Mediterranean and the northern coast of Africa.

 Measuring 262 feet in diameter — about the length of a New York City block — Newgrange is located in County Meath in eastern Ireland, north of Dublin.
 Its mound, made of quartz and granite stones from the mountains of Ireland, contains a single tomb with the remains of five individuals.
 Some grave goods — including small beads and gold jewelry from the Roman period — survived in the tomb, and human-made, upright stones were placed in the earth next to the tomb, perhaps after it was initially built.

-Why Did The Ancients Build Newgrange?
+Why Did Ancient People Build Newgrange?